 Air pollution is mainly caused by road traffic.
 We are working with FoE Scotland to highlight this issue in the media.
 We secured another success in 2013 when Dundee City Council restored a full recycling service at both the remaining recycling centres at Riverside and Baldovie.
 We are also arguing for better provision for walkers and cyclists in the mega-millions Waterfront project.
 And we have been looking at plans for a major investment in sea defences along Dundee’s shoreline as climate change causes sea levels to rise and storms to become more destructive.

 We continue to manage Beachwatch cleanups along the Dundee and Angus shoreline in September each year.
 We recently organised (with the One World Centre) an event for senior school pupils across Dundee to raise the awareness of young people about the wider impacts of their choices and actions.

 We haven’t forgotten Angus, Perthshire and North Fife, but need more members from these areas to bring local issues forward.
 We’re aware of a proposal for a large biomass plant at Inveralmond in Perth, using virgin wood, which would be environmentally damaging and add to air pollution in Perth.

 If you agree with what we are doing, why not join Friends of the Earth Tayside and help us in our future campaigns?
 We will need plenty of support!

 We normally meet at 7.00 p.m. on the last Wednesday of every month except December.
 The venue varies.
 Sometimes we vary the date to fit in with people’s availability, so please check the events page for any changes of date, time or venue.

 All are welcome to our meetings – you don’t have to be a member to come and meet us, and raise issues that are important to you.
-The next meeting is on Wednesday 29 June, at 7 pm, at the Chaplaincy at the University of Dundee.
+The next meeting is on Wednesday 27 July, at 7 pm, at the Dundee Voluntary Action centre, 10 Constitution Road, Dundee.
 Contact us for more details of the meeting and venue.